LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 - Python 3.8 or higher
 - AtriumSDK library
 - wfdb library
+- matplotlib library
 - tqdm library

 You can install the required libraries using pip:

 .. code-block:: bash

-   pip install atriumdb wfdb tqdm
+   pip install atriumdb wfdb tqdm matplotlib

 Creating a New Dataset
 ----------------------